 However, battery-operated lawnmowers have surged in performance and popularity as lithium-ion batteries with higher voltage ratings and extended Amp Hours (Ah) have overtaken the market.

-And if they weren’t a higher entry price point, they would be the number one segment in battery yard tools sales.
+And if they weren’t priced at a higher entry point, they would be the number one segment in battery yard tools sales.

-These days, the right cordless electric lawnmower will give you the power and runtime you need to easily mow a small to a medium-sized residential yard with little effort and no downtime.
+These days, the right cordless electric lawnmower will give you the power and runtime you need to mow a small to medium-sized residential yard easily with little effort and no downtime.

 And now you can find multiple manufacturers offering Battery Powered Riding Mowers were introduced and quickly followed by the Battery Powered Zero-Turn Mower featured in the video below: